 After the most similar cases are retrieved the user has to select the appropriate preventive or interceptive mechanism (as applicable) based on the current case.
 With more and more cases in the case base, the case base would be bulky and it would be difficult to select the best case for the present problem.
 At this point of time system needs an adaptation process.
 Based on the project features and other relevant user inputs, the risk preventive and interceptive strategies are adapted to the present problem.
-The case adaptation process becomes highly important in construction supply chain risk management owing to the fact that with each new project, the applicability of the suggested risk mitigation strategies can not be guaranteed.
+Rule-based case adaptation is widely used and is suitable for our problem.
+Rules are defined which restrict the application of suggested risk management strategies based on certain constraints.
+See Fig. 7 for an example.